petersulyok/smfc/README.md

  - [`coretemp`](https://www.kernel.org/doc/html/latest/hwmon/coretemp.html): temperature report for Intel(R) CPUs
  - [`drivetemp`](https://www.kernel.org/doc/html/latest/hwmon/drivetemp.html): temperature report for SATA hard disks (available in kernel 5.6+ versions)

 Use file `/etc/modules` for persistent loading of these modules.
 Both modules provides `hwmon` interface in filesystem `/sys` so we can read the the temperatures of CPU and hard disks easily with reading the content of specific files.
-Check your installation and identify the location of these files:
+The service will find the following locations of these files:

  - CPU: `/sys/devices/platform/coretemp.0/hwmon/hwmon*/temp1_input`
- - HD: `/sys/class/scsi_device/0:0:0:0/device/hwmon/hwmon*/temp1_input`
+ - HD: `/sys/class/scsi_disk/0:0:0:0/device/hwmon/hwmon*/temp1_input`

-There is an enumeration mechanism (i.e. numbering) in Linux kernel, so your final path may be different.
-Reading file content from filesystem `/sys` is the fastest way to get the temperature of the CPU and hard disks. `drivetemp` has also an additional advantage that it can read temperature of the hard disks in standby mode too.
+Reading file content from `/sys` is the fastest way to get the temperature of the CPU and hard disks.
+The `drivetemp` module has also an additional advantage that it can read temperature of the hard disks even if they are in standby mode.

 TODO: Recommendation for AMD users.